 Well, could be at least worth a try.

 Table of Contents

 Accommodation options provided to you in Nepal could be confusing as to what they could actually mean.
 This is a quick guide to what you are getting into when you are offered the following.

 Lodges in Nepal refer to places that provide you meals and also a place to sleep for the night.
 These provide you facilities a hotel would but in some places in the country the meaning of a hotel may differ.

-Hotels may be referred to restaurants or places you go for eating.
+Hotels may be referred to as restaurants or places you go for eating.
 Interestingly these do not provide you with a place to sleep.
-Nepalese use the world lodge to indicate to a place to sleep in, more like an inn.
+Nepalese use the world lodge to indicate a place to sleep in, more like an inn.

-You will be provided proper mattress, a bed in most cases.
+You will be provided a proper mattress, a bed in most cases.
 A small dome/ tent will comfortably accommodate two (or more if you require) people with their gear.

 A different tent will be separated as a dining hall and you can have your meals sitting in chairs inside these.
-This, however, could differ according to the season, altitude and where you are trekking.
+This, however, could differ according to the season, altitude, and where you are trekking.

 A typical home

 At remote places, you can choose to accommodate at a private home.
 There are many houses even in the outskirts of Kathmandu and some inside around New Road and Thamel if you do your research well.